bluesky/tiled/README.md

 There are two user-facing objects in the system, **Catalogs** and **DataSources**.
-This specification proposes the Python API required to Duck-will type as a Catalog or DataSource as well as a sample HTTP API loosely based on [JSON API](https://jsonapi.org/), subject to future redesign.
+This specification proposes the Python API required to duck-type as a Catalog or DataSource as well as a sample HTTP API loosely based on [JSON API](https://jsonapi.org/), subject to future redesign.

 This is a also a **registry of (de)serialization methods** single-dispatched on type, following ``dask.distributed``.